Pricing, bundling, and driver behavior in crowdsourced delivery: Methodology

 \subsection{Lower bounding and enumeration}

-The column generation procedure described in the previous two subsections solves the continuous relaxation of formulation~\eqref{eq:milp} and, therefore, provides an upper bound of the optimal solution value.
-Subsequently, we first compute a feasible solution providing a lower bound by solving formulation~\eqref{eq:milp} with a restricted set of bundle variables equal to those added to the RMP during the column generation process.
+The column generation procedure described in the previous two subsections solves the continuous relaxation of formulation~\eqref{eq:milp} and, therefore, provides an upper bound \blue{$\bar z$} of the optimal solution value.
+Subsequently, we first compute a feasible solution providing a lower bound \blue{$\underline{z}$} by solving formulation~\eqref{eq:milp} with a restricted set of bundle variables equal to those added to the RMP during the column generation process.
 Afterwards, we enumerate all columns (i.e., bundle variables) not-yet included in the RMP whose reduced cost are within the optimality gap, i.e., greater than or equal to the difference between the obtained lower and upper bound.
 Resolving the variant of formulation~\eqref{eq:milp} restricted to all variables added during the column generation process and those found in the enumeration step yields an optimal solution.

-Similar approaches have been used successfully in the recent literature, see, e.g., \citet{paradiso2020exact, yang2023exact} who apply this method for routing problems.
-This enumeration and re-optimization approach can lead to huge speed-ups in comparison to traditional branch-and-price algorithms when the gap between the lower and upper bound obtained prior to the enumeration phase is small, as examined in \cref{sec:results}.
+\blue{ \citet{baldacci2008exact} show how to successfully use variable enumeration and re-optimization instead of branch-price-and-cut for solving the capacitated vehicle routing problem.
+As discussed in the survey of \citet{costa2019exact}, this idea has also been successfully used in exact solution methods for other routing problems.
+More recently, \citet{paradiso2020exact} and \citet{yang2023exact} apply this methodology within exact solution frameworks for multitrip vehicle routing problems with time windows.
+The existing literature indicates that such approaches can yield substantial speed-ups over traditional branch-price-and-cut methods when the LP relaxation yield tight bounds and high-quality heuristic solutions are available too.
+Since this is the case for our approach (see, \cref{sec:results}) we also adopt variable enumeration and re-optimization.}

 During the enumeration of columns, the dominance rule of \cref{prop:dominancerules} is not used, as a dominated bundle whose reduced cost is within the optimality gap may be part of the optimal solution.
 Instead, we use the simpler dominance rule given in \cref{corr:dominance_simple} that considers two labels corresponding to paths that visit the same set of tasks.

 \begin{corollary}[Route-based dominance] \dominancesimple \end{corollary}

 \cref{corr:dominance_simple} holds since the four conditions of \cref{prop:dominancerules} trivially hold for any two labels satisfying its conditions.
 This simpler dominance rule can be applied in the enumeration phase since a solution offering a bundle corresponding to (an extension of) label $L_w^f$ can always be improved by offering a bundle corresponding to (the same extension of) label $L_w^p$ to the same driver $w\in N$.